Following an announcement by the Chancellor on 17 December 2020, the CJRS (the scheme) has been extended until 30 April 2021.

-The scheme is open to all UK employers that had an active PAYE payroll scheme on 19 March 2020 and have a UK bank account.
+The scheme is open to all UK employers that had an active, registered PAYE payroll scheme on 30 October 2020 and have a UK bank account.
 This includes businesses, charities, recruitment agencies and public authorities (other than those who continue to receive public funding for staff costs).

 Public sector employers

-Whilst open to public sector organisations, it is expected that not many will use the scheme.
+Whilst open to public sector organisations, not many have used the scheme, except where part of their funding is privately funded, by e.g. retail sales or services.
 This is due to most public sector employees providing essential public services during the pandemic.
 The Government has confirmed that any public sector organisations who receive public funding to pay wages are expected to continue paying their staff in the usual way so long as their funding continues.
 However, it is recognised that a small number of organisations not entirely funded by the government will not be able to redeploy staff to assist with the pandemic response and may therefore furlough staff if appropriate.

-Tax treatment of the CJR Grant and record keeping
+Tax treatment of the CJRS Grant and record keeping

 Payments received by a business under the scheme are made to offset these deductible revenue costs.
 They must therefore be included as income in the business’s calculation of its taxable profits for Income and Corporation Tax purposes.